Crown Prince Naruhito Gives Keynote Address to Water Forum

 To read an article about Prince Naruhito’s speech, click here.Filed under Japanese Royals

-Tagged Crown Prince Naruhito, Environment, Global Warming, Turkey, Water.
+Tagged Crown Prince Naruhito of Japan, Environment, Global Warming, Turkey, Water.